 In a separate bowl beat the eggs and coconut milk and pour onto the dry mixture.
 You can do all this in a standing mixer if you want, I mixed it all with my hands.
 At this point, the texture might look a little too wet and sticky.

-On a clean surface or a parchment paper add a handful of cassava flour, flouring your hand too, and start kneading the sticky dough, until it become smooth and holds together nicely.
+On a clean surface or parchment paper add a handful of cassava flour, flouring your hand too, and start kneading the sticky dough, until it becomes smooth and holds together nicely.
 It didn't take long for me, about a small handful of cassava flour and one minute of kneading did the trick.

-When done, turn oven down to 300F.
+When done, turn the oven down to 300F.

 Take them out, let cool for 10-15 minutes, and carefully slice the logs at an angle.
 I always say this is the most sensitive part of the process, you want to do it slowly with a sharp knife to make sure the slices don't break.